Kai-Hin-Fung/Steno.AI/Readme.md

 Final Project for CS50

-Steno.ai : A web app which helps students take their lecture notes and summarize it into readable format
+Steno.ai : A web app which helps students take their lecture notes using speech recognition and summarizing the recorded transcript into key points.

 Video link for description: https://www.youtube.com/watch?v=PM2yk-WaZJA